 Controlling Health Care Costs

-Traditionally, insurance companies have commonly limited access to health care as a way to control costs (a strategy that is decreasing because of requirements of the Affordable Care Act).
+Traditionally, insurance companies have limited access to health care as a way to control costs (a strategy that is decreasing because of requirements of the Affordable Care Act).

 Unnecessary health care is easier to define than to eliminate and even to recognize.

-Whether strategies to improve health can reduce health care costs is unknown.
+Whether strategies to improve health can reduce overall health care costs is unknown.